The following questions are frequently received from UC Davis Health System employees and department administrators.

 A. Records of Earnings can be obtained from Payroll by calling (916) 734-9150 or by contacting your department Records Analyst.

-A. Click on the link to find your Payroll Representative.
-Find your payroll representative by your last name.
+A. Click on the link to go Payroll website (staff only).
+Call to identity your payroll representative.

 A. Navigate to your Lotus Notes workspace.